 Homes "unaffordable" in 99% of nation for average American

-The typical American cannot afford to buy a home in a growing number of communities across the nation, according to common lending standards, and there's no clear sign of conditions getting better soon.
+The typical American cannot afford to buy a home in a growing number of communities across the nation, according to common lending standards.

-That's the takeaway from a new report released Thursday by real estate data provider ATTOM.
-Researchers at ATTOM examined the median home prices last year for roughly 575 U.S. counties and found that 99% of those counties now have homes priced too far out of reach for the average American who makes approximately $71,214 a year, according to the report.
+That's the main takeaway from a new report from real estate data provider ATTOM.
+Researchers examined the median home prices last year for roughly 575 U.S. counties and found that home prices in 99% of those areas are beyond the reach of the average income earner, who makes $71,214 a year, according to ATTOM..

-Housing experts said a couple of trends explain why prices continue to climb.
-Interest rates on home loans grew past 7% this year, adding hundreds of dollars per month to a potential mortgage payment.
-Meanwhile, homeowners who locked in at lower mortgage rates during the pandemic have opted not to sell their home out of fear of having to buy another house at today's elevated rates.
+Housing experts point to couple trends driving up housing costs.
+Mortgage rates have topped 7%, adding hundreds of dollars per month to a potential house payment.
+At the same time, homeowners who locked in at lower mortgage rates during the pandemic have opted not to sell out of fear of having to buy another property at today's elevated rates, depleting the supply of homes for sale.

 "The only people who are selling right now are people who really need to move because of a life event — divorce, marriage, new baby, new job, etc.," Daryl Fairweather, chief economist of Redfin, told CBS MoneyWatch.
 "That lack of new inventory is keeping prices high."

-ATTOM's data adds to a growing body of real estate research in recent years, all of which conclude that it's nearly impossible for house hunters to buy a property.
+ATTOM's data adds to a growing body of real estate research in recent years that highlights the lack of affordable housing .
 It's an especially tall task for younger millennial shoppers, one expert said.

 "First-time home buyers, who are often the most sensitive to interest rates, have had to postpone their home-buying dreams," said Dan Hnatkovskyy, co-founder of new home construction startup NewHomesMate, told CBS MoneyWatch.
 "Those older buyers with more cash on hand can buy down interest rates, or they can absorb a higher monthly payment and are still buying homes across the country."